elashrry/notion2memrise/README.md

 # Testing

-Well... this is important, but in the meantime, I would rather spend my time learning French :) ... but I will come back to it.
+I added tests for the function that governs most of the script, but I want to add more unit tests, but in the meantime, I would rather spend my time learning French :) ... but I will come back to it.

 # Limitations
-- Words that get deleted from the levels tab on Memrise will not be deleted from the database on Memrise.
 - Many will come as I use the code more and more.

 # improvements
+- Add more verbose logging when running the program.
 - Get pronunciation of words from WordReference to Memrise.
-- Make sure to delete words from database on Memrise as well.
 - Function to create the course on Memrise in complex mode.
 - Is it possible to convert these scripts to a Notion integration?
+- change `update_words` and `_update_cell` to use row id and column id and type instead of complex relative xpaths.
+- reorganise the constants in the code.
+- complete testing modules for everything.